Artistic Liberties: Southern Paintings & American Identity

 The Museum of Early Southern Decorative Arts is one of the museums at Old Salem Museums & Gardens.
 MESDA is located in the Frank L. Horton Museum Center at 924 S. Main Street, Winston-Salem, NC 27101.
 Seminar lectures will take place in the James A. Gray Auditorium at the Old Salem Visitor Center at 900 Old Salem Road, Winston-Salem, NC 27101.

-Seminar Hotels:
+Seminar Hotel:

 Fairfield Inn & Suites Winston-Salem Downtown